Highly Accurate, Less Invasive Cancer Treatment With Proton Therapy

-California Protons is the only proton therapy facility in all of California, and only one of a handful throughout the U.S., to consistently utilize Cone Beam CT (CBCT).
+California Protons Cancer Therapy Center in San Diego is the only proton therapy facility in all of California, and only one of a handful throughout the U.S., to consistently utilize Cone Beam CT (CBCT).
 This notable advancement in CT imaging helps us bring the most advanced technology to our patients.

 Used in conjunction with our pencil beam scanning technology, Cone Beam CT enables a more compact, faster and safer version of regular CT imaging.
 Through the use of a cone-shaped X-ray beam, the radiation dose, size of the scanner and time needed for scanning are all dramatically reduced, while the image accuracy is improved.
 The time needed for a full scan is typically under one minute and the radiation dose is up to a hundred times less than that of a regular CT scanner.